-- A. Whenever either the CEO of an institution or the Union is of the opinion that the resolution of a grievance involves an interpretation of the terms of this Agreement and is of system wide applicability, either party may petition the Commissioner, through his/her designee, to treat such grievance as a system wide grievance. - B. To initiate such proceedings, the Union or the CEO shall, within seven (7) calendar days of the expiration of the final time period provided for in Step II, file the grievance with the Commissioner specifying therein the reasons why the grievance should be treated as a system wide grievance. - C. The Commissioner, acting through his/her designee, shall, within thirty (30) calendar days of the filing of such grievance with the Commissioner's designee, determine whether or not the grievance shall be treated as a system wide grievance. - D. If the Commissioner, acting through his/her designee, accepts the grievance as a system wide grievance, a hearing shall be held on a mutually agreeable date and within thirty (30) days of the completion of such hearing, the Commissioner, acting through his/her designee, shall render a written decision on the grievance. - E. Notwithstanding any other provision in this Agreement, within ten (10) days of the receipt of the Commissioner's designee's decision, mediation may be requested by the Union in accordance with the provisions of Step IV of this Article.
-Notwithstanding any other provision in this Agreement, in the event the Union does not seek mediation at Step IV or the Commissioner's designee declines to mediate the grievance or the parties mediate the grievance and are unable to resolve it, the Union shall, within forty-five (45) days of the Commissioner's designee's decision, or the Commissioner's notice that he/she will not mediate the grievance or the completion of the parties mediation, have the exclusive right to initiate arbitration of the grievance in accordance with the provisions of Step V of this Article. - F. If the Commissioner, acting through his/her designee, declines to accept the grievance as a system wide grievance, the Union or grievant may, within seven (7) days following receipt of the Commissioner's designee's decision, file the grievance at Step III of this Article at the institution where such grievance is alleged to have occurred.
+- A. Whenever either the CEO of an institution or the Union is of the opinion that the resolution of a grievance involves an interpretation of the terms of this Agreement and is of system wide applicability, either party may petition the Commissioner, through their designee, to treat such grievance as a system wide grievance. - B. To initiate such proceedings, the Union or the CEO shall, within seven (7) calendar days of the expiration of the final time period provided for in Step II, file the grievance electronically and in writing with the Commissioner's designee specifying therein the reasons why the grievance should be treated as a system wide grievance. - C. The Commissioner, acting through their designee, shall, within thirty (30) calendar days of the filing of such grievance with the Commissioner's designee, determine whether or not the grievance shall be treated as a system wide grievance. - D. If the Commissioner, acting through their designee, accepts the grievance as a system wide grievance, a hearing shall be held on a mutually agreeable date and within thirty (30) days of the completion of such hearing, the Commissioner, acting through their designee, shall render a written decision on the grievance. - E. Notwithstanding any other provision in this Agreement, within ten (10) days of the receipt of the Commissioner's designee's decision, mediation shall be requested by the Union in accordance with the provisions of Step IV of this Article.
+If the parties, at mediation, are unable to resolve the grievance, the Union shall have the exclusive right to initiate arbitration of the grievance in accordance with the provisions of Step V of this Article. - F. If the Commissioner, acting through their designee, declines to accept the grievance as a system wide grievance, the Union or grievant may, within seven (7) days following receipt of the Commissioner's designee's decision, file the grievance at Step III of this Article at the institution where such grievance is alleged to have occurred.